Warning spoilers ahead:

 It just makes me wonder how a script like this could be read and not notice all of the plot holes in it.
 With so much money gambling on a movie as big as this do Disney simply just believe they will make a ton of money no matter what sort of Star Wars movie they cobble together?
 Ensemble movies are notoriously difficult to get right.
 The ability to hit the highs while maintaining the tone of the original is incredibly difficult.
 With the advent of more impressive special effects and the ability to blow up everything into a million impressive pieces we've forgotten the golden rule of cinema: Character.
 Impressive special effects will never gloss over the fact that a screenplay is poorly written.
 Motivation is key.
 Conflict is paramount and character is king.

 In Star Wars we have forgotten that sense of wonder where the continuous battle of good versus evil hangs in the balance and love and faith are what holds the universe together, binds us in an ever increasing circle.
-Spectacle has replaced poignancy and motivation and it is a lesser movie because of it.
+In this movie we are treated to a collection of contrivances where spectacle has replaced poignancy and motivation and it is a lesser movie because of it.

 When all is said and done the worst travesty of the movie is the simple fact that you don't actually care about anything or anyone in it.
 It's all flash and no substance.
 Poorly executing a screenplay with more plot holes than the average block of swiss cheese 'if we throw in enough lightsabre's perhaps they wont even notice'.
 A sleight of hand designed to rob of your wares like a street magician who silently picks your pocket while earnestly looking into your eyes.

-The force is not strong with this one.
+The force is definitely not strong with this one.